 Here’re different scenarios in which it is pretty helpful to reckon the weight of the concrete:

-- You’re placing precast concrete panels and need to determine the capacity of lifting crane or skid-steer loader.
+- You’re placing precast concrete panels and need to determine the capacity of lifting crane or compact track loader.

 - You’re working on demolition project and have to know the size of the dumpster to put the concrete in properly-sized container.